 Caravan parks, hotels and motels are located in centres such as Carmilla, Koumala, Armstrongs Beach and Sarina.
 See tourism information links for details.

 Cape Palmerston’s beaches and inland roads are accessible only by four-wheel-drive vehicles.
 Check tide times before setting out as the beach is not passable at high tide.
 Trailers and caravans are not recommended.
 Be aware that road conditions can vary.
 During times of extended dry or wet weather, drivers can expect difficulties in traversing Cape Palmerston’s roads.

 Boating and fishing

 The adjacent waters of the Great Barrier Reef Marine Park offer boating and fishing opportunities.
-A boat ramp is provided at Cape Creek and there is a sand ladder to the beach at Windmill Bay.
-Beware of estuarine crocodiles and marine stingers year round.
+Small boats can be launched on high water from the landings at Cape Creek and Windmill Bay.
+A high-clearance 4WD vehicle is recommended.
+Beware of estuarine crocodiles and marine stingers all year round.

 Marine park zoning regulations protect the intertidal zone and waters surrounding Cape Palmerston National Park, including the Cape Creek system.
 Ince Bay has been zoned a Dugong Protection Area.

 Zoning regulations specify how you can use particular sites and the permits you may require.
 For detailed information on activities such as fishing and crabbing, consult the Great Barrier Reef Marine Park Authority map, available from the Great Barrier Reef Marine Park Authority.

 Licences for harvesting oysters in coastal areas adjacent to the national park are issued by the Department of Agriculture and Fisheries.
 Licence holders can harvest these oysters from nominated locations.